wdeforest23/InternationAlly/README.md

 - **Housing Data**: Aggregated from platforms like Zillow, tailored to meet the preferences of international students.
 - **Local Information**: Collected from reliable sources to provide insights into neighborhoods, schools, transportation, and cultural hotspots.
 - **Legal and Logistical Content**: Curated from official websites and verified resources to offer accurate guidance on visas, legal rights, and essential services.
-- **Cultural Resources**: Compiled from blogs, forums, and community guides to assist with cultural adaptation.

 ### Key Features

 - **Efficient Housing Search**: Natural language property search converting user input into specific filters.
 - **Comprehensive Guidance**: Offers legal, cultural, and logistical support to help students adapt to their new environment.
-- **Multilingual Support**: Provides assistance in multiple languages to cater to non-native English speakers.
-- **Personalized Assistance**: AI-driven recommendations and advice tailored to individual needs and preferences.
+- **Personalized Assistance**: AI-driven recommendations and advice tailored to individual needs and preferences, based on the user's profile.
-- **Community Connection**: Facilitates connections with other international students and local communities.

 ### Methodology

-- **Retrieval-Augmented Generation (RAG)**: Implemented to provide accurate and context-specific information by integrating a language model with a retrieval system.
-- **Large Language Models (LLMs)**: Utilizing Gemini 1.5 Pro for natural language understanding and generation.
+- **Large Language Models (LLMs)**: Leveraged Gemini 1.5 Flash for natural language understanding and generation.
+By using the Flash model, we successfully reduced latency compared to the Pro model.
-- **Multi-Shot Prompting**: Employed to convert user input into actionable queries for APIs like Zillow.
+- **Multi-Shot Prompting**: Applied multi-shot prompting to convert user input into actionable queries for APIs like Zillow and Google.
+This approach allowed us to process complex free-form text from users and transform it into the appropriate format for these APIs.
+By iteratively using LLMs for specific tasks, we ensured consistent and accurate outputs.
-- **Data Integration**: Combining various data sources to create a cohesive and comprehensive knowledge base.
+- **Retrieval-Augmented Generation (RAG)**: Integrated a language model with a retrieval system to provide accurate and context-specific information.
+Using the University of Chicago website as a reliable data source, we built a RAG system to deliver trustworthy information for international students.
+By incorporating RAG Fusion techniques such as Query Rewriting and Re-ranking, we significantly enhanced accuracy.
+Additionally, responses included links for fact validation, and hallucination was minimized through carefully crafted prompts.
+- **API Integration**: Leveraged APIs to ensure users always have access to the latest, most reliable information.

 ## 3. User Interface 💻